-- Women constitute the majority (51.2 per cent) of the population. - Fifty-four per cent of registered voters are women, and women are more likely to vote than men. - Eleven point four per cent of adult women have tertiary education, compared to 10.8 per cent of men. - Women are under-represented in local government political positions, with only 39 per cent of political posts being held by women. - Women are grossly under-represented in senior professional positions at the local government level, occupying only onequarter of general management posts. - Less than one in ten municipal managers, and only 31 per cent of CFOs, are female.

-- Most residents of poor households are female, and most poor households are headed by women. - State housing subsidies (that is, RDP housing) advantage women slightly.
+- Women constitute the majority of the population with about 51.2 percent - 54 percent of registered voters are women and women are more likely to vote than men - 11.4 percent of adult women have tertiary education compared to 10.8 percent of men - Women are underrepresented in local government political positions with only 39 percent of political posts held by women - Women are grossly underrepresented in senior professional positions at the local government level, occupying only one quarter of general management posts - Less than one-in-ten municipal managers and only 31 percent of CFOs are female - Most residents of poor households are female and most poor households are headed by women - State housing subsidies (RDP housing) advantage women slightly

-Publication of the revised Civic Protest Barometer 2007-2016
+2. The publication of the revised Civic Protest Barometer 2007-2016

-The Civic Protest Barometer (CPD) has become the leading barometer of civic conflict in the country, with its information being used widely by policy-makers, civil society organisations, academics and the media.
+The Civic Protest Barometer (CPD) has become the leading barometer of civic conflict in the country, with its information used widely by policy-makers, civil society organisations, academics and the media.
 The 2016 CPB measures trends in protest action in South Africa's municipalities in the period 2007 to July 2016, and reveals that, against a background of increasing protest action throughout the country, the number of civic (municipal service delivery) protests has decreased significantly.